phil-opp/blog_os/blog/content/second-edition/posts/10-advanced-paging/index.md

 ## Introduction

 In the [previous post] we learned about the principles of paging and how the 4-level page tables on the x86_64 architecture work.
-We also found out that the bootloader already set up a 4-level page table hierarchy for our kernel, since paging is mandatory on x86_64 in 64-bit mode.
-This means that our kernel already runs on virtual addresses.
+We also found out that the bootloader already set up a 4-level page table hierarchy for our kernel, which means that our kernel already runs on virtual addresses.
+This improves safety since illegal memory accesses cause page fault exceptions instead of modifying arbitrary physical memory.

 [previous post]: ./second-edition/posts/09-paging-introduction/index.md

-The problem that page tables use physical addresses internally, which we can't access directly from our kernel.
+However, it also causes a problem when we try to access the page tables from our kernel, because we can't directly access the physical addresses that are stored in page table entries or the `CR3` register.
 We experienced that problem already [at the end of the previous post] when we tried to inspect the active page tables.
 The next section discusses the problem in detail and provides different approaches to a solution.

-[at the end of the previous post]: ./second-edition/posts/09-paging-introduction/index.md#try-it-out
+[at the end of the previous post]: ./second-edition/posts/09-paging-introduction/index.md#accessing-the-page-tables

 ## Accessing Page Tables